Submental (Under Chin) Contouring: Neck Liposuction, CoolSculpting®, or KYBELLA®? (Updated 2025)

 Liposuction

-• Benefits: After the lipo, the contour is immediately better and continues to improve as the swelling resolves over 6 weeks.
-It does take 6 months for the final result and for the skin to shink as much as it is going to shrink.
-You can see the difference submental liposuction makes in my patients’ before and after photos below:
+• Results: After chin or neck lipo, the contour is immediately better and continues to improve as the swelling resolves over 6 weeks.
+It does take 6 months for skin to “shrink back,” revaling your final results.

 Neck Surgery Case 46 Before & After View #2 | Columbus, OH | Aesthetica Surgery & Spa